docteurklein/migrate/README.md

 ### shebang

-Each step uses executable files with shebang for a maximum flexibility.
+Each step uses executable files with shebang (except `.sql` files) for a maximum flexibility.
 It means you could use any script that works with a shebang:

  - `#!/usr/bin/env sql --shebang pg://scott:tiger@pg.example.com/pgdb`